Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 \begin{defn} A Bousfield localization $L_\C$ is said to be a \textit{monoidal Bousfield localization} if $L_\C(\M)$ satisfies the pushout product axiom, the unit axiom, and the axiom that cofibrant objects are flat. \end{defn}

-\begin{theorem} Suppose $\M$ is a tractable monoidal model category in which cofibrant objects are flat.
+\begin{theorem} Suppose that $\M$ is a cofibrantly generated monoidal model category in which cofibrant objects are flat and the domains of the generating cofibrations are cofibrant.
 Let $I$ denote the generating cofibrations of $\M$.
 Then $L_\C$ is a monoidal Bousfield localization if and only if every map of the form $f \otimes id_K$, where $f$ is in $\C$ and $K$ is a domain or codomain of a map in $I$, is a $\C$-local equivalence. \end{theorem}

 \begin{theorem} Suppose $\M$ is a cofibrantly generated monoidal model category in which cofibrant objects are flat.
 Then $L_\C$ is a monoidal Bousfield localization if and only if every map of the form $f \otimes id_K$, where $f$ is in $\C$ and $K$ is cofibrant, is a $\C$-local equivalence. \end{theorem}